-- 1. Derby City Council has operated the Leader and Cabinet model of governance with overview and scrutiny since November 2001.
-This was in response to the Local Government Act 2000 which required local authorities to adopt one of four systems of local decision-making including the leader and cabinet model. - 2.
-The recently enacted Localism Act 2011 allows local authorities to review and where appropriate change their governance arrangements.
-The Act also abolishes the Standards Board for England and withdraws the requirement for local authorities to have a statutory standards committee.
+- Derby City Council has operated the Leader and Cabinet model of governance with overview and scrutiny since November 2001.
+This was in response to the Local Government Act 2000, which required local authorities to adopt one of four systems of local decision-making including the Leader and Cabinet model. - 2.
+The recently enacted Localism Act 2011 allows local authorities to review and, where considered appropriate, change their governance arrangements.
+The Act also abolishes the Standards Board for England and withdraws the requirement for local authorities to have a statutory Standards Committee.
 However the Act retains the obligation for each Council to have a Member Code of Conduct but gives them more freedom to decide what is in it.
-Additionally the Act for the first time makes it a criminal offence for councillors who deliberately withhold or misrepresent a personal interest which could result in a criminal conviction for serious misconduct that currently leads to censure by the standards committee.
-Councils are given powers to adopt a voluntary code of conduct and take appropriate action if a member breaches the code.

-- 3. The Governance Committee considered the proposals contained in the Localism Bill at its February meeting and recommended the SMC undertake a review of whether the Council should: - Retain the current leader and cabinet model of governance or return to committee system - Adopt a voluntary code of conduct - Retain a local Standards Committee - and that the Commission make recommendations to Council detailing its conclusions and recommendations.
+Additionally the Act makes it a criminal offence for councillors to deliberately withhold or misrepresent a personal interest, which could result in a criminal conviction for serious misconduct.
+The current sanction is censure by the Standards Committee.
+Councils are given powers to adopt a voluntary code of conduct and to take appropriate action if a member breaches the code. - 3.
+The Governance Committee considered the proposals contained in the Localism Bill at its February meeting and recommended that the Scrutiny Management Commission undertake a review of whether the Council should: - Retain the current Leader and Cabinet model of governance, or return to the committee system - Adopt a voluntary Code of Conduct - Retain a local Standards Committee - and that the Commission make recommendations to Council detailing its conclusions and recommendations.